mattmc3/zsh_unplugged/README.md

 source $ZPLUGINDIR/z/z.sh
 ```

-This can get pretty cumbersome and tricky to maintain.
-You need to figure out each
+This can get pretty repetitive, cumbersome, and tricky to maintain.
+You need to figure out
-plugin's init file, and sometimes adding a plugin to your `fpath` is required.
+each plugin's init file, and sometimes adding a plugin to your `fpath` is required.
 While
 this method works, there's another way...

 ### :jigsaw: The humble `plugin-load` function